-Japan is often opted by the Indian students when it comes to pursuing MBBS abroad owing to advance medical techniques that are followed in the country.
-For the students willing to pursuing MBBS in Japan, the average cost will be around 535,800 YEN (INR 3,50,000).
-Along with this, extra fee in terms of application, examination and accoommodatio charges of almost 90,000- 1,50,000 YEN (INR 60,000- 1,00,000).
+Japan is often opted by Indian students when it comes to pursuing MBBS abroad owing to advanced medical techniques that are followed in the country.
+For the students willing to pursue MBBS in Japan, the average cost will be around 535,800 YEN (INR 3,50,000).
+Along with this, extra fees in terms of application, examination and accommodation charges of almost 90,000- 1,50,000 YEN (INR 60,000- 1,00,000).

-Masters are generally considered as a hard toll to take when it comes to the financial aspect.
-But considering Japan, pursuing a masters seems like a piece of cake.
+Masters are generally considered a hard toll to take when it comes to the financial aspect.
+But considering Japan, pursuing a master’s seems like a piece of cake.
 The country offers a variety of masters in various fields from medical and management to hospitality and fine arts.
-On an average, you will be expected to spend an amount of 250,000- 550,000 YEN (INR 1,60,000- 3,70,000).
+On average, you will be expected to spend an amount of 250,000- 550,000 YEN (INR 1,60,000- 3,70,000).

 If you have fallen for the Japanese language and are looking forward to learning the insights of it, then, you will easily find solutions for the same.
-There are many academic institutions and universities that offer short and long term language courses for Japanese.
+Many academic institutions and universities offer short and long-term language courses for Japanese.
 The estimated cost for it is around INR 150,000-200,000 YEN (INR 1,00,000- 1,30,000).

 While studying in Japan, international students with a student visa are not allowed to work, if and only if they take the permission of the school and the immigration office for a set maximum number of hours per week.
 To provide financial aid to foreign students, the government of Japan has established scholarships for international students and some of these are as follows: